What is web accessibility – simple desktop checks

 Headings are one of the most important means of adding structure to a page.
 As well as providing visual emphasis they can be read by screen readers to aid navigation and understanding of the content.
 Using the WAVE toolbar, look at the page structure.
 Is the page styled with headings, and do they run in an appropriate hierarchical order?

 Pictures on websites are important: they not only add to the aesthetics of a page, they also often include important information.
 A text alternative (“alt text”) allows anyone who cannot see the picture to know what the picture represents.
-Many automated checkers will search a website to check for the presence of alt text on images, but such checkers cannot tell whether the alt text is appropriate to the context or not: only a human check can do that.
-And of course, not every picture needs alt text.
-Images that are purely decorative do not (and adding it would just get in the way).
+Automated checkers will search a website to check for the presence of alt text on images, but cannot tell whether the alt text is appropriate to the context or not: only a human check can do that.

 Using a screen reader (such NVDA or JAWS) can you navigate, understand and input data without being able to see the page at all?
 If not, you should.